swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 2. The Swift package manager and its ecosystem is evolving quickly, and we expect it will continue to do so for some time.
 As a consequence, we anticipate that packages will frequently be updated simply to take advantage of new features.
-Optimizing for an ecosystem where everyone can reliable live on the latest semver-compatible release of a package should help make that a smoother process.
+Optimizing for an ecosystem where everyone can reliably live on the latest semver-compatible release of a package should help make that a smoother process.